leothom/flickpick/README.md

 FlickPick is a simple and intuitive movie, TV show, and people search app using the TMDB API.

+The goal of this project was to demonstrate familiarity working with APIs and displaying different types of media in a UI.

+Disclaimer: This product uses the TMDb API but is not endorsed or certified by TMDb.

 ## Features

 1. Search for movies, TV shows, and people.